danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 ### What kind of things can I do?

-There are many use cases for manipulating the pipeline using templates, avoiding you having to keep repeating you code in every pipeline, or just to enforce compliance.
+There are many use cases for manipulating the pipeline using templates, avoiding you having to keep repeating your code in every pipeline, or just to enforce compliance.
 Here is just a few scenarios to get you started.

-* **Pushing notifications** to remote systems when a new stage, deployment job starts or ends, for auditing or updates service tickets.
+* **Pushing notifications** to remote systems when a new stage or deployment job starts or ends, for auditing or updates to service tickets.
 * **Avoid certain pipeline tasks being used** (like the script example discussed above), to ensure a consistent approach, or to help with security concerns.
 * **Restrict deployments** to specific branches to enhance security.
-* **Injecting steps** before or after steps defined in the pipeline run, maybe to get the environment in to a secure or useable state before a pipelines steps occur.
+* **Injecting steps** before or after steps defined in the pipeline run, maybe to get the environment in to a secure or useable state before a pipeline executes its steps.
 * **Enforcing a branching strategy** by failing pipelines before they run if the correct branch isn't used.
 You could also check a pull requests source and target branches at runtime and fail if its not a correct transition.
-* **Checking with remote services** before deploying, to ensure certain checks have been passed before continuing.
+* **Checking with remote services** before deploying to ensure certain checks have been passed before continuing.

-There is a lot more things you could do, but the main point is these are abstracted from the pipeline, are repeatable and the consumer doesn't need to care about what, or how they are doing something, it should just do it.
+There are a lot more things you could do, but the main point is that these templates are abstracted from the pipeline.
+This has benefits of being repeatable and the consumer doesn't need to care about what, or how they are doing something, it should simply do it.

 ### Related resources